-On 18 September 2014 a Back to Basics Local Government Summit was held in Midrand, Johannesburg and all Mayors and Municipal Managers were invited.
-The Back2Basics Programme is the planned programme of action for Local Government for 2014-2019 and must be implemented as a Presidential priority.
+On 18 September 2014 a Back to Basics Local Government Summit was held and all Mayors and Municipal Managers were invited.
+The Back to Basics Programme is the planned Programme of Action for Local Government for 2014-2019 and must be implemented as a Presidential priority.

-The Department of Co-operative Governance and Traditional Affairs (COGTA) assessed municipalities according to the following criteria:
+The Department of Co-operative Governance (COGTA) assessed municipalities according to the following criteria: